Visual Search | Wizard | Browse

 Range and Habitat

-Chipping Sparrow: Breeds throughout most of the continent from Yukon, Manitoba, and Newfoundland south to California, Texas, northern Florida, and Mexico.
+Chipping Sparrow: Breeds throughout most of the continent from Alaska, Manitoba, and Newfoundland south to California, Texas, northern Florida, and Mexico.
 Spends winters across southern U.S. southward into Mexico.
 Preferred habitats include grassy woodland edges, gardens, city parks, brushy pastures, and lawns.

 Breeding and Nesting